Faith — What Is It and Where Does It Come From? —

 " by "faith

-also clear about Christ's suffering, death, burial, and resurrection in redeeming those, who by faith, receive Christ as their personal
+are also clear about Christ's suffering, death, burial, and resurrection in redeeming those, who by faith, receive Christ as their Lord

 Scripture tells us over and over that faith in Jesus Christ is the requirement for receiving salvation.
 It would seem that anyone who